 Medical school is expensive – and that is no secret.
-Every year, hundreds of aspiring medical practitioners give up their dreams just because they are unable to finance themselves through med school.
+Every year, hundreds of aspiring medical practitioners give up their dreams just because they are unable to finance themselves through medical school loans.
 Every year, the country loses out on countless potential doctors just because they are overwhelmed by the steep price of medical education.

 But when there is a will, there is a way.